gertrude-app/web/site/app/pages/docs/getting-started.md

 taking an online test, or doing some unusual activity or research.
-In these cases it _doesn't make sense to go through the work of creating keys or unlock requests_ because the websites they will be visiting _won't be needed again._ For times like this, you as the admin have the ability to **remotely suspend the filter** for a designated period of time, after which it will resume normal filtering.
+In these cases it _doesn't make sense to go through the work of creating keys or unlock requests_ because the websites they will be visiting _won't be needed again._ For times like this, you as the parent have the ability to **remotely suspend the filter** for a designated period of time, after which it will resume normal filtering.

 {% callout type="warning" title="Is it safe to suspend the filter?" %}